jiahtan/STA141B/_features/01-dataInfo.md

 Besides getting just the lyrics, we also used [Spotify's API](https://developer.spotify.com/web-api/get-audio-features/) to extract audio features of the songs.
 For a detail description of the features, clicked the spotify link above.

+Beside examining list of top 100 songs of all times, we also followed the course instructor's suggestions and looked at Billboard's year-end top 100 songs between the years 1965 and 2015 to see if there is any further insight.
+Due to time constraint, we did not webscraped the data for this part and instead used a [csv](https://github.com/walkerkq/musiclyrics) file someone else created with this information.

 <div class="images">
     <div class="imgContainer">